tummala-hareesh/ml_zoomcamp_ht/notes/week-5-notes.md

 These notes prepared during week-5 of ML Zoomcamp.

 # 1 Intro / Session overview
+- Deploying ML models
+- Previously trained churn prediction model, and deploy it to production
+-

 # 2 Saving and loading the model